SSL Certificates FAQ

 Extended Validated (EV): Proven to boost your customer confidence as this is maximum security and trust.
 Recommended for mid-sized to enterprise sites where visitor confidence is key.
 A must for trustworthy websites with eCommerce, online banking, and secure customer information.
 EV Certs are distinguished by the browser displaying the Green Address Bar along with the padlock and HTTPS.
 Issuance can take a week to go through a rigorous validation process with the Certification Authority [CA].

-The WebTrust Seal of assurance for Certification Authorities symbolises to potential relying parties [e.g. to the end customer] that a qualified practitioner has evaluated the CA’s business practices and controls to determine whether they are in conformity with the AICPA/CICA WebTrust for Certification Authorities Principles and Criteria.
+The WebTrust Seal of Assurance for Certification Authorities symbolises to potential relying parties [e.g. to the end customer] that a qualified practitioner has evaluated the CA’s business practices and controls to determine whether they are in conformity with the AICPA/CICA WebTrust for Certification Authorities Principles and Criteria.
 An unqualified opinion from the practitioner indicates that such principles are being followed in conformity with the WebTrust for Certification Authorities Criteria.
-These principles and criteria reflect fundamental standards for the establishment and on-going operation of a Certification Authority organisation or function.
+These principles and criteria reflect fundamental standards for the establishment and ongoing operation of a Certification Authority organisation or function.
 Why are static IP addresses required for the certificate to work?
 You need to have a separate IP address for each domain you want to secure.
-The reason for this is because a certificate is bound only to a domain name but, the SSL protocol is bound to static IP addresses; therefore, any certificate-enabled web site must have its own unique IP address.
+The reason for this is because a certificate is bound only to a domain name but, the SSL protocol is bound to static IP addresses; therefore, any certificate-enabled website must have its own unique IP address.
 The IP can be real (routable) or internal (RFC 1918 non-routable address) but, it must be unique on a server.
-How to I move a certificate from one ISP to another ISP?
+How do I move a certificate from one ISP to another ISP?
 You may be able to move your certificate from one ISP to another.
-Per our certificate licensing agreement, you must purchase a new certificate if you plan on continuing to use the certificate on its current location.
+Per our certificate licensing agreement, you must purchase a new certificate if you plan on continuing to use the certificate in its current location.
 Otherwise, it largely depends on the server compatibility and the willingness of your current ISP to assist you.

-Your current ISP will need to export your key pair file from the server hosting your web site.
+Your current ISP will need to export your key pair file from the server hosting your website.
 Once you have the complete key pair file, you can provide it to your new ISP to import on their server.
 If your current ISP will not provide you with the key pair file, you will need to purchase a new certificate to use with your new ISP.
 If you have to purchase another certificate, please let us know and we will expedite the processing of the new request.
 In addition, you will not have to resubmit your business documentation as long as nothing has changed.

 Please be aware that if the two ISPs are running different server types, you may not be able to import the key pair file due to server compatibility issues.
 If this happens, a new certificate will have to be purchased.